1992 Portuguese Grand Prix

 The 1992 Portuguese Grand Prix was a Formula One motor race held at Autódromo do Estoril on 27 September 1992.
-It was the fourteenth round of the 1992 Formula One World Championship.
+It was the fourteenth race of the 1992 Formula One World Championship.

-Nigel Mansell won the race from pole position, in the process setting new records for most wins (nine) and most points (108) in one season, with McLaren drivers Gerhard Berger and Ayrton Senna second and third.
+The 71-lap race was won from pole position by Briton Nigel Mansell, driving a Williams-Renault.
+In the process, Mansell set new records for the most wins (nine) and the most points (108) in one season.
+McLaren-Honda drivers, Austrian Gerhard Berger and Brazilian Ayrton Senna, finished second and third respectively.

 Pre-race

 The Fondmetal team did not arrive in Estoril for the race, suffering financial problems.
 Team boss Gabriele Rumi attempted to bring in paydriver Giuseppe Bugatti to help ease the team's cashflow problems but this was not enough to allow the team to race.
 Although they hoped at the time to return for the final two races of the season in Japan and Australia, they ultimately proved unable to do so.
 This was the third race in succession where a team exited Formula One, after Brabham and Andrea Moda at the previous two races.
 Brabham had also hoped to return as the team was put up for sale, but before this weekend their full withdrawal was announced.

 Fondmetal's absence meant that there were only 26 cars on the entry list, so this Grand Prix was the first since 1987 in which all cars automatically qualified for the race, regardless of qualifying lap times.